darwin.importer.formats packageο

 The AnnotationFile with the parsed information from each SuperAnnotate annotation inside or

-if the given file is not a.json
+Noneif the given file is not a.jsonor isclasses.json.- Return type:

 Optional[darwin.datatypes.AnnotationFile]